 Travel outside Bujumbura and other major towns presents significant risks, especially after dark.
 Armed bandits are known to operate outside of Bujumbura, and travellers should be especially careful in remote areas such as national parks.
 There is also a risk of kidnapping in Bubanza and Cibitoke provinces, and foreigners have been attacked in the past.

 New Zealanders in Burundi should seek local advice if travelling outside Bujumbura.
 Contact the UN office in Burundi for the latest security advice.
 No resistance should be given if you are the victim of an armed robbery, mugging or carjacking as this could lead to an escalation in violence.
 For security reasons you should not travel alone or at night.
 We strongly advise against using public transport, even in Bujumbura city centre.

 Armed groups operate in Burundi and sporadic conflict and low-level violence between rebel and government forces occurs, particularly in Bubanza and Cibitoke provinces.

 There is a significant risk of kidnapping and armed banditry by rebel groups in areas close to the borders with the Democratic Republic of Congo and Rwanda.
 We strongly advise against all travel to these border areas.

 As there is no New Zealand diplomatic presence in Burundi, the ability of the New Zealand Government to provide assistance to New Zealand citizens is severely limited.

-New Zealanders travelling or living in Burundi should have a comprehensive travel insurance policy in place that includes provision for medical evacuation by air.
+Medical services in Burundi are very limited, and New Zealanders travelling or living in Burundi should have a comprehensive travel insurance policy in place that includes provision for medical evacuation by air.
 You should check your policy covers travel to Burundi, as exclusions are likely to apply.

 New Zealanders who remain in Burundi against our advice are strongly encouraged to register their details with the Ministry of Foreign Affairs and Trade.